Traditional Assessment of Wellness:

 New monies and connections can meet the following missional objectives:

-- Make this free and open research project more accessible to the public
+- Create a free and open research project which will remain accessible to the public

 - Discover how living by traditional moral values creates holistic health